open-infra-learning/blog/content/posts/flyte/flyte-architecture/index.en.md

 - **Client tools** (`FlyteKit`, `FlyteConsole`, `FlyteCTL`): Your interface for defining, submitting, and monitoring workflows
 - **FlyteAdmin**: Central control point that validates, compiles, and coordinates workflow execution
-- **FlytePropeller**: Kubernetes-native execution engine that runs workflows and manages their lifecycle
+- **FlytePropeller**: Kubernetes controller that dispatch workflows and manages their lifecycle

 This architectural design ensures reliability, scalability, and maintainability for production-grade workflow orchestration.